spencerlepine/portfolio/content/blog/building-llama-as-a-service/index.md

 ---
 title: Building Llama as a Service (LaaS)
-description: Creating the world’s first Llama as a Service
+description: Creating the world’s first Llama as a Service, the random image API you didn't realize you needed.
 date: '2022-07-13'
 draft: false
 slug: /blog/building-llama-as-a-service